toddmoore/SmartSparrowTest/README.md

 I've tested it for the following:

   - Android 4.4+
-  - iOS 7+
+  - iOS 6+
-  - Safari 7 +
+  - Safari 7+
-  - Firefox Latest (Mac & Win)
+  - Firefox Latest
-  - IE11
+  - IE10+ (I wanted to use a native range input)
-  - Chrome Latest (Mac)
+  - Chrome Latest

 I does "work" on Android 4.3 native browser, but the canvas filter is a bit yuk.
 I figured though for the purposes of this test it's probably fine.
+If however I had to support 4.3 and below, I would probably remove easelJS and implement a pure canvas approach testing the effect of an image filter as I went on those devices.

 #### Approach
 -----